Boi-027/Overwatch-1-v1.74-Lobby-Research/README.md

 # Overwatch 1.74 - Lobby Protocol Research

-Reverse-engineering the Overwatch 1 lobby protocol (build **1.74.0.0 / 104319**,
-Windows x64 QA-dev) with the goal of reaching the main menu on a fully local, offline server.
+Reverse-engineering the Overwatch 1 lobby protocol (build **1.74.0.0 / 104319**), with the goal of reaching the main menu on a fully local, offline server.
 Game preservation, own machine, own copy.

 **Status: not finished.** The transport layer is solved and a client will